Globalink Research Award: Connecting Researchers Worldwide

 If encountering any outbound-specific questions, contact:

-Safety Abroad (safety.abroad@utoronto.ca): questions related to planning travel, Safety Abroad requirements, Mitacs Pre-Departure Form.
+- Safety Abroad (safety.abroad@utoronto.ca): questions related to planning travel, Safety Abroad requirements, and Mitacs Pre-Departure Form.

 Please review the below information to understand the vital support faculty members provide to interns throughout their research projects, and the responsibilities of host supervisors and home supervisors in the Mitacs Globalink Research Award (GRA) program.